-()Our patents and proprietary rights may not provide us with any benefit and the patents of others may prevent us from commercializing our products.
+(\)Our patents and proprietary rights may not provide us with any benefit and the patents of others may prevent us from commercializing our products.

-We are the assignee or co-assignee of 53 issued U.S. and foreign patents.
-We are also co-assignee, together with sanofi pasteur and the University of Texas Health Science Center, of two issued U.S. patents related to vaccines against Lyme disease.
-Once issued, we maintain our patents by paying maintenance fees to the patent office in each country when due.
+We are the assignee or co-assignee of 61 issued U.S. and foreign patents.
+We maintain our issued patents by paying maintenance fees to the patent office in each country when due.
 Where appropriate, we participate in legal proceedings to vigorously defend against the revocation or withdrawal of our patents.
 The scope and nature of these proceedings generally differ depending on the country in which they are initiated.
-Among these issued patents, a Japanese patent related to our core DNA delivery technology was the subject of four Trials for Invalidation, or TFI's, in which the patent was maintained in amended form without further appeal; a recently granted patent in Europe related to our core DNA delivery technology using cationic lipid formulations was opposed, maintained in amended form and is currently in appeal proceedings; and a patent granted in Europe covering genebased, extra-tumoral delivery of any cytokine for the treatment of cancer has also been opposed.
+Among these issued patents, a Japanese patent related to our core DNA delivery technology was the subject of four Trials for Invalidation, or TFIs, in which the patent was maintained in amended form without further appeal; a recently granted patent in Europe related to our core DNA delivery technology has been opposed by eight parties; a patent granted in Europe covering a range of applications of our core DNA delivery technology using cationic lipid formulations was opposed, maintained in amended form, and was subject to an appeal which was recently withdrawn; and a patent granted in Europe covering gene-based, extra-tumoral delivery of any cytokine for the treatment of cancer has also been opposed, and has since been withdrawn by us in favor of filing three new divisional applications.
 If we are not successful in defending our patents, we may lose all or part of our proprietary rights related to those patents in these geographic regions.

-We are also prosecuting 100 pending patent applications in the U.S. and in foreign countries that cover various aspects of our proprietary technologies, not including patent applications for which we are a co-assignee and that are being prosecuted by our partners.
-Two of the pending foreign patent applications are international patent applications under the Patent Cooperation Treaty, each of which preserves our right to pursue national-phase patent applications in a large number of foreign countries.
+We are also prosecuting 120 pending patent applications in the United States and in foreign countries that cover various aspects of our proprietary technologies, not including patent applications for which we are a co-assignee and that are being prosecuted by our partners.
+Four of the pending foreign patent applications are international patent applications under the Patent Cooperation Treaty, each of which preserves our right to pursue national-phase patent applications in a large number of foreign countries.
 In addition, we are co-assignee, together with Merck, of U.S. and foreign patent applications related to DNA-based vaccines against influenza that are being prosecuted by Merck.